12 Types of Tenses with Examples

 • Mr. Joseph had been attending the class before they left.

-Let us see the different forms of Past Perfect Continuous Tense:
+Let us see the different forms of the Past Perfect Continuous Tense:

 AffirmativeInterrogativeNegative